 How can I determine the sex of my baby?
 With conception While there are many ideas and anecdotal stories in actuality there is no reliable way of making sure your baby is going to be of a particular sex when planning your pregnancy.
 No approach such as what you eat or...

 When is it good to travel?
 The best time to travel is when you are between 20th to 32nd weeks of your pregnancy.
 At this time of your pregnancy, you should out the other end of all the initial pregnancy concerns with miscarriage, nausea, etc and have completed all the...

-Circumcision of a male is the surgical procedure where the foreskin of the penis is removed.
-Why is newborn male circumcision done?
+Circumcision of a male is the surgical procedure where the foreskin of the penis is removed which can be done as a baby or an adult.
+Why is a newborn baby circumcision done?
 As a newborn it is done for religious reasons and social reasons.
-The most popular social reason is for conformity of the penis...
+The most popular...

 Recently after church, I was chatting with a new mum whose baby daughter I had delivered eight days earlier and I was very pleased to see she had her baby in a protective sling.
 Not only was this very convenient for her and took up minimal space in the car (c.f. a...